JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 THAT USES << CodeRepo
 ```

-You can now see your entities in the graph with the expected relationships.

-Adding new data to the JupiterOne graph forming relationships with that data is a
+Adding new data to the JupiterOne graph to form relationships with that data is a
 common use case.
 What this specific case shows is how to form relationships
-an ID for your asset.
+between assets you own and those you do not own.

-Therefore, to form a relationship with one sync job, you must utilize the
+To form a relationship with one sync job, you must utilize the
 `_key` property of your entity.
 The key is to be specific in how
 you do so.

 ## Acquiring Data in the Graph to Form Our Relationships

 After you have your prepared your data and are ready to send it to J1, the next
-step is to gather the assets that already exist in the JupiterOne graph so that you
+step is to gather the assets that already exist in the JupiterOne graph.
+Use this
-can form relationships with them using this simple query:
+simply query to form relationships:

 ```
 FIND github_repo